top of page

 PLAYER LEVELS

 Players are self-rated.
 Level of play rating guides are posted at the courts and on the website.
-Be realistic about your abilities as they relate to the skills listed.
+Be realistic about your physical abilities as they relate to the skills listed.

 PADDLE RACKING RULES